QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/wamp.md

 You can create a fake domain associated with a project on your machine.

-* Left-click on Wamp Icon
+* Left-click on the wamp icon
 * Virtual hosts
 * Write any domain you want, and enter your project folder path
 * Restart Wamp